Horses and livestock

 Most fires can be managed if they occur on normal days.
-Fires that occur on fire danger ratings of severe, extreme and code red are days when fire crews often struggle to contain a fire.
+Fires that occur on fire danger ratings of extreme and catastrophic are days when fire crews often struggle to contain a fire.

 To plan for days when the fire danger rating is high, you can consider relocating your horses to areas that are not prone to bushfire.

 For further information on horses and bushfires, see our factsheet and information on horses and bushfire survival plans.

 Registering your property can help identify your animals

 A property identification code (PIC) is used to determine where animals are normally housed so authorities can direct animal welfare officers and veterinarians to these locations, following an emergency.

 You can register a PIC with Department of Agriculture